Mentalisation Based Therapy (MBT) Counselling

 Written by © Dr Jurai Darongkamas, Consultant Clinical Psychologist, (with over 35 years’ experience).

-The above has been written to provide a brief overview for the reader.
+This page has been written to provide a brief overview for the reader.

 It should not be used as a basis for any action until after obtaining a professional opinion about unique difficulties, strengths, circumstances, life history, etc.